Disposal of Home-Generated Sharps (Needles, Syringes and Lancets)

 - Consider using a mail-back program for proper disposal (fees may apply).
 For a list of mail-back service companies, visit California Department of Public Health.

-- City of San Diego residents can dispose of home-generated sharps at the following collection drop box locations.
-Sharps must be in either a:
+- City of San Diego residents can dispose of home-generated sharps at the following collection drop box locations noted in the list below or in the sharps brochure.
+Sharps must be placed in either a:

-Closed red sharps container less than 1 gallon (4 quarts) or heavy-duty, rigid plastic containers less than 1 gallon (4 quarts) or with measurements less than 14 inches in height, 8-inches wide, and 8 inches in diameter with a secure, tight-fitting lid such as bleach or laundry detergent. containers.
+- heavy-duty, rigid plastic container with measurements less than 14 inches in height, 8-inches wide, and 8 inches in diameter with a secure, tight-fitting lid such as bleach or laundry detergent.